Shuffle regularization for multiple Eisenstein series of level $N$: Goncharov coproduct for formal iterated integrals

 \subsection{Computing Goncharov coproduct}

-In this subsection, we give the explicit formula for the Goncharov coproduct of $\II\binom{n_1,\dots,n_r}{a_1,\dots,a_r}$, which is corresponding to MLVs of shuffle type.
+In this subsection, we give the explicit formula for the Goncharov coproduct of $\II\binom{n_1,\dots,n_r}{a_1,\dots,a_r}$, which correspond to MLVs of shuffle type.
 Then, we consider formal iterated integrals corresponding MZVs of level $N$ and give its coproduct.